 Calculus comprises mainly calcium phosphate and crystals, which further consist of hydroxyapatite and octacalcium phosphate (both forming approximately major portions).
 Rhamnose is absent in calculus, while whitlockite and brushite are in major quantities in posterior and anterior teeth.
 Octacalcium phosphate is present outside, while calcium phosphate complex (comprising Ca, K, and Ph crystals) is present inside.

-It takes about 4 to 8 hours for plaque to form after eating food.
+It takes about four to eight hours for plaque to form after eating food.
 50 % plaque is calcified in two days, while it takes 12 more days to convert and calcify 60 to 90 % plaque to calculus.
 Calculus was observed in germ-free animals also.
 Pyrophosphate is an inhibitor of calculus formation and, therefore, forms a major component of toothpaste.

 The reason behind this continuous deposition is the location of salivary glands at the proximity of these teeth.
 We have a submandibular gland (Wharton’s duct) in the mandibular molar teeth, while a sublingual gland (Bartholin duct) is located on mandibular anterior teeth.
 The parotid gland (Stenson’s duct) is located near the second maxillary molar and, therefore, is prone to develop calculus.